CourageAndrey/AabSemantics/README.md

 ### Testing expectations

-- Run unit tests under `Code/Tests/*` after any non-trivial change.
+- Tests use **NUnit 4**.
+Run them with `dotnet test Code/AabSemantics.sln` after any non-trivial change; the full suite is fast (a few seconds) and is expected to be green.
 - Add tests when changing behavior, fixing bugs, or adding features.
 - Keep tests deterministic; avoid time- or randomness-dependent assertions.